MarcKletz/OMR-MeasureRecognition/README.md

 # About this repo

-All data required for this github project can be downloaded by using the provided DaterLoader script. <br>
+All data required for this github project can be downloaded by using the provided DaterLoader script.
-Simply calling: <br>
+Simply calling:
 ```
 DataLoader().download_datasets(root_dir)
 DataLoader().download_trained_models(root_dir)
 DataLoader().generateAllJsonDataAnnotations(root_dir)
 ```
-Will download the datasets from the OMR-Datasets repository, <br>
+Will download the datasets from the OMR-Datasets repository,
-download all the trained models as specified in the overview and <br>
+download all the trained models as specified in the overview and
 generate the json annotations for the datasets.

 ## Faster R-CNN and ResNet-50 backbone